The Research Commissioning Process

 2. Invitation to Tender

-• The research brief sets out the background to the research, the research aims and objectives, suggested research methods, budget, tendering process and timetable, expected outputs from the research, the relevant contacts within NHS Health Scotland, what information Contractors are expected to provide in their tender and tender assessment criteria.
+• The ITT sets out the background to the research, the aims and objectives, budget, expected outputs, timetable, tender assessment and, what information Researchers are expected to provide in their tender.

 • Submitted tenders will not be opened and considered until after the specified closing date.